 What Are The Costs Of Storing Unallocated Silver With Perth Mint Certificates?

-There is no cost and it is free.
-When you store allocated silver and silver bullion, you are choosing to own a specific weight of bullion that is stored with the mint directly.
-It does not have a specific form as it is part of the working inventory of metal used by the mint in its operations.
-The metal is utilized, guarded and insured and in the case of The Perth Mint, guaranteed by a sovereign state.
-When an investor buys and holds silver the largest component of cost is typically not the buy premium but the actual holding costs.
+When you own unallocated silver with The Perth Mint there are no storage fees.
+When you store unallocated silver and silver bullion, you are choosing to own a specific weight of bullion that is stored with The Perth Mint directly.
+It does not have a specific form as it is part of the working inventory of metal used by The Mint in its operations.
+The metal is utilised, guarded and insured and in the case of The Perth Mint, guaranteed by the Government of Western Australia When an investor buys and holds silver the largest component of cost is typically not the buy premium but the actual holding costs.
 With unallocated Perth Mint Certificates, there are no annual storage costs.
 So in our view, this makes them the lowest cost silver investment option in the world.